Google Shares: Price, Dividends and Performance

 Can I buy Google stock online?

 Yes!
 You can buy Google shares online.
-For many buys this is the best way to do it.
+For many buyers this is the best way to do it.
 Here's why:

 - The commissions are lower